danielcorin/qc/README.md

 0.2: Add output to clipboard (for OSX)

 0.3: Add output to clipboard Linux, scientific programming shortcuts

+0.4: Stripped down functionality to only obviously useful flags

 #Known issues
 May lag on first use while the Python interpreter starts